Constitutional court

 A constitutional court is a high court that deals primarily with constitutional law.
 Its main authority is to rule on whether laws that are challenged are in fact unconstitutional, i.e. whether they conflict with constitutionally established rules, rights, and freedoms, among other things.

 History

 Before establishment of independent constitutional court

 Prior to 1919, the United States, Canada and Australia had adopted the concept of judicial review by their courts, following shared principles of their similar common law legal systems, which they, in turn, had inherited from British colonial law.
 The Parthenopean Republic's constitution of 1799, written by Mario Pagano, envisaged an organ of magistrates reviewing constitutional law, the eforato, but lasted only 6 months.
+Before liberal revolutions, the Tribunal de Contrafaccions (1701-1714) of the Principality of Catalonia was established to solve and prosecute any actions, including the ones performed by the king or his officers, as well as royal edicts and minor legislation, contrary to the Catalan constitutions.
 The 1776 Constitution of Pennsylvania and 1777 Constitution of Vermont both establish a "Council of Censors" separate from the other branches of government, with the task of "recommending to the legislature the repealing of such laws as appear to them to have been enacted contrary to the principles of the constitution," an institution somewhat similar to a modern constitutional court.